firebitsbr/Capstone/README.md

 The following components are included in version 1.0: The Parser, the Web Front End, A Web/TOR Crawler, and an IRC Crawler.
-A server needs to be configured with an ELK stack in place (Elasticsearch, Logstash, and Kibana) which will act as the database for all search queries.
+A server needs to be configured with an ELK stack in place (Elasticsearch, Logstash, and Kibana) which will act as the database that will store all successful search queries.

 To use the program, once properly configured a user will enter a query in the user friendly web interface, which will be sent to the appropriate crawling module automatically.
 The crawler will send the results to the parser which will check for keyword matches.
-All matches will be stored in the Elasticsearch database which can be retrieved at a later time.
-The web interface for Kibana lets a user view any queries made and use the data how they see fit.
+All matches, stored in the Elasticsearch database, can be retrieved at a later time.
+The web interface for Kibana lets a user view any queries made and use the data as they see fit.
 Kibana can be configured to render graphs and pie charts of results found.
 Component breakdowns are included below:

 == Web Front End ==

-Dark Web Recon’s Web Front end is designed to communicate with the back end components, making it more user friendly.
+Dark Web Recon’s Web Front end is designed to communicate with the back end components.
 The user provides a domain, and search terms and instructs the search to run.
-For web and _TOR_ domain searches, the query must model ‘_http://[url]/_’.
+For _web_ and _TOR_ domain searches, the query must model ‘_http://[url]/_’.
 This ensures the web site queried will return possible results.
 The user can continue to add searches, each of which are threaded and will execute as quickly as the